-My room hadn’t changed much, even though it was only a year since I left home for college.
+My room hadn’t changed much, even though it was only a year since I left home.
 The room stayed the same.
-Posters of Johnny Depp back in his pirate days covered my walls.
-My twin size bed still covered with teddy bears Dad gave me every birthday.
+Posters of Johnny Depp, back in his pirate days, covered my walls.
+My twin size bed still covered with teddy bears, Dad gave me every birthday.
 The computer desk wiped clean of papers and computer.
 The shelves lined with old school books and the occasional paranormal romance novels.

-The only thing that caught my eye was the picture frame with a family photo taken on my tenth birthday.
-I grabbed the frame in my hand and traced a finger along the picture.
+A picture frame I had made in the third grade caught my eye.
+Inside was a family photo taken on my tenth birthday.
+I grabbed the frame in my hand and traced my finger over the picture.

 Why hadn’t I noticed the difference?
 I looked nothing like my father.
 He was short and beefy with curls of golden blond hair, and green eyes.
-My mother was the total opposite with long wavy red hair and deep brown eyes.
-She was petit in height and couldn’t have been more than a hundred pounds.
+My mother was the total opposite, with long wavy red hair and deep brown eyes.
+She was petite in height and couldn’t have been more than a hundred pounds.

-I on the other hand, had long pin-straight black hair, deep blue eyes and fair skin.
-I was taller than most the girls in my class, and a slight bit curvier too.
+On the other hand, I had long pin-straight black hair, deep blue eyes, and fair skin that would burn a lobster-red whenever I was exposed to the sun.
+I was taller than most of the girls in my class, and a slight bit curvier too.

-The first tears streamed down my cheeks.
-I shoved them away as more fell.
+Again, tears streamed down my cheeks, but I wasn’t fast enough to shove them away, as more fell.

 But I was still mad.

 They had lied to me, the two people I cared most about, had lied.
 Was I just supposed to swallow that betrayal and act as if nothing had happened?